nbussard/Telling-Stories-With-Data/finalpro3.md

+# Final Project Part 3

 # The Idea

 # Part 1 of Project

-# Final Project

-# How Equitable Has Art Higher Education Become?

 # Outline